n8many/MagicMirror/README.md

 ##Introduction

 The super magic interface of my personal Magic Mirror.
-More information about this project can be found on my [blog](http://michaelteeuw.nl/tagged/magicmirror).
+More information about this project can be found on this cool guy's  [blog](http://michaelteeuw.nl/tagged/magicmirror).

 Runs as a php script on a web server with basically no external dependencies. *Can use socket.io for XBEE integration, but isn't required for basic functionality*.